2021 information for papers will be published in early September.

 no more than 20,000 words.
 This dissertation comprises a substantial portion of the

 work necessary for completion of the coursework option for the Master of Arts degree.

 Choosing your topic is one of the most challenging and rewarding decisions that you will have to make during your degree.
 It will depend on the kind of interests you have developed in Anthropology, the availability of supervisors with appropriate expertise, and practicability given the time constraints of the degree.
-Please review the list of staff members and areas of interest on the Anthropology website.
+Please review the list of staff members and areas of interest on the separate Programmes of Social Anthropology and Archaeology websites.
 It is required that you consult with appropriate staff before enrolment.